-A selection of the catch, measuring the weight and test diameter of individual urchins, has been sampled for a part of each season since early 2020.
+A selection of the catch, measuring the weight and test diameter (i.e. size or length) of individual urchins, has been sampled for a part of each season since early 2020.
 The measurements were taken at True South Seafood processing facility, with the aim to measure at least 250 to 300 urchins from a minimum of 3 different divers for each factory visit.
-Most urchins caught were within 80 to 125mm, with a mean length of 102.4mm in 2019/20 and 101.7mm in 2020/21.
-A histogram of length frequency indicates that smaller size classes of urchins were caught proportionally more in the 2020/21 season compared to the previous 2019/20 season, which may indicate the impact of fishing on the stock (Figure 5).
+Most urchins measured were within 80 to 125mm, with a mean diameter of 98.4 mm in 2020/21 and 102.4mm in 2021/22.
+A length frequency histogram of the recorded urchin test diameters indicates that larger size classes of urchins were caught proportionally more in the 2021/22 season compared to the previous 2020/21 season (Figure 6).

-Figure 5.
-Proportion of urchins in different size categories in the catch for all factory data combined over each of the 2019/20 and 2020/21 seasons.
+Figure 6.
+Proportion of urchins in different size categories (test diameter is the diameter of the shell without spines) in the catch for all factory data combined over each of the 2020/21 and 2021/22 seasons, with size bins of 5mm.